davewsmith/play/dockerized-flask-celery/NOTES.md

 Or, work out the switch that lets me use the same image for both app and worker.
 Choices.

 After a bit of futzing, that worked.
 Yay!
+I can delay a task to celery from outside of the docker world, then get a response from a worker inside the docker world.
+The desired path is paved.